hashicorp/consul/website/source/intro/getting-started/join.html.markdown

 service discovery infrastructure.
 On this page, we'll create our first real cluster with multiple members.

-When starting a Consul agent, it begins without knowledge of any other node, and is an isolated cluster of one.
+When a Consul agent is started, it begins without knowledge of any other node, and is an isolated cluster of one.
 To learn about other cluster members, the agent must _join_ an existing cluster.
 To join an existing cluster, it only needs to know about a _single_ existing member.
 After it joins, the agent will gossip with this member and quickly discover the other members in the cluster.
-A Consul agent can join any other agent, it doesn't have to be an agent in server mode.
+A Consul agent can join any other agent, not just agents in server mode.

 ## Starting the Agents